 First-to-die life insurance

-With first-to-die, the policy pays out as soon as the first person dies, making the payout to the survivor.
+With first-to-die, the policy pays out as soon as the first person dies, with the surviving second insured the death benefit beneficiary.
 The primary goal of this type of joint life insurance is similar to individual life insurance.
 It is often used to compensate for the lost income of a spouse or partner who dies.
 With the loss of one individual in a dual-income household, first-to-die policies payout to the survivor so that they have finances on hand in their time of need.
 If you’re looking for first-to-die life insurance carriers, there are many competitive life insurance providers to choose from.

 Second-to-die life insurance

 Second-to-die policies make their payout after both of the insured persons have died.
 This benefit is paid to their beneficiaries.
 Unlike first-to-die, this type cannot provide a payout to either of the two people who are covered by the plan.
 Second-to-die, instead, is geared towards their beneficiaries.
 One of the upsides of doing it this way, instead of using two individual life insurance plans, is savings.
 You not only save money on the premiums, but the death benefits are also still tax-free.

 In short, first-to-die is designed to help the surviving member of the insured couple, while second-to-die is purely for beneficiaries and cannot payout to the two who are insured.